kalebf/Word-Frequency-Analyzer/README.md

 3. Ensure you have Python installed (preferably version 3.x).
 4. Run the `main.py` file
 5. A prompt to enter the file to analyze will appear
-6. Test by inputing 'test.txt' into the terminal
+6. Test by inputing "test.txt" into the terminal
-7. Restat and test again by inputing 'test2.txt' into the terminal
+7. Restat and test again by inputing "test2.txt", "declOfInd.txt", "gettysburg copy.txt", or "gettysburg.txt" into the terminal

-This will test the test files in the repository.
+This will test the test files in the repository as the user chooses to.
+The user can also choose to add their own file to the same folder as this repository to analyze it.
+Note: the name of the file to analyze needs to be typed ending it ".txt"